betable/betable-ios-sdk/README.md

 ### Credentials

-As of Betable v1.1; session lifetimes are no longer scoped within the SDK and relying on <pre><code>accessToken</code></pre> alone may result in undesired behaviours
+As of Betable v1.1; session lifetimes are no longer scoped within the SDK and relying on `accessToken` alone may result in undesired behaviours

 * Note that unbacked betting does not require a session and will continue to work as before